← All insights

 Off-the-shelf software solves generic problems.
 A booking platform handles bookings.
 A scheduling app handles schedules.
 An accounting tool handles accounts.
 But none of them talk to each other automatically, and none of them know how your specific business actually operates.

-Custom automation connects your existing tools together and builds intelligence around your specific workflows.
+Custom automation does two things software doesn't: it connects your existing tools together, and it builds intelligence around your specific workflows.
 Instead of logging into five different systems and manually transferring data between them, the systems talk to each other.
 Instead of a generic chatbot that annoys your customers, you get an AI that understands your business's context and responds in your voice.

 This is what I mean when I say we build what you need, not what we have.
 There's no product to sell you.
 Every system is built for your operation.

-The AI consultancy space is full of people who learned the buzzwords but have never built anything real.
+The AI consulting space is full of people who learned the buzzwords but have never built anything real, never run anything real, and aren't particularly interested in either.
 Here's what to watch for:

 • They talk about AI as if it's magic.
-Good automation is plumbing — it connects systems, moves data, and follows rules.
-It's powerful, but it's not magic.
-(The UK government's own AI framework emphasises practical, proportionate use — not hype.)
+Good automation is plumbing.
+It connects systems, moves data, and follows rules.
+It's powerful, but it's not mysterious.
+If your consultant can't explain what they're building in plain English, they probably don't understand it well enough themselves.

 Realistic expectations matter more than impressive claims.
-Here's what I typically see across the SMEs I work with:
+Here's what well-targeted automation typically delivers:

 Frequently Asked Questions